ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

 2. Add the Nets eID Broker demo authority `https://netseidbroker.dk/op` in the Authority field
 3. Copy the two URLs: `Redirect URL` and `Post logout redirect URL`
 4. In the scopes list add `mitid` (to support MitID) and optionally other scopes like e.g, `nemid.pid` to request the NemID PID and/or `ssn` to request the CPR number
+5. Select show advanced settings
+6. Optionally add an additionally parameter with the name `idp_values` and e.g. the value `mitid` to show the MitID IdP or e.g. the value `mitid_erhverv` to show the MitID Erhverv IdP.
-5. Add the Nets eID Broker secret in the Client secret field
+7. Add the Nets eID Broker secret in the Client secret field
-6. Select show advanced settings
-7. Add the Nets eID Broker client id in the Optional customer SP client ID field
+8. Add the Nets eID Broker client id in the Optional customer SP client ID field
-8. Select to read claims from the UserInfo Endpoint instead of the access token or ID token
+9. Select to read claims from the UserInfo Endpoint instead of the access token or ID token
-9. Click create
+10. Click create

  **3 - Go back to [Nets eID Broker admin portal](https://netseidbroker.dk/admin)**